How Much Does a Flat Roof Extension Cost?

 Q: How do you run cables on a flat roof extension?

 A: The electricity cables for your flat roof extension will need to run in the gaps between the joists.
-It can be very dangerous to install electricity cables as a DIY project.
+It can be very dangerous to install electrical cables as a DIY project.

 Q: Do I need planning permission for a flat roof extension?